What is the National Peanut Board?

-How does the National Peanut Board promote the nutritional benefits of peanuts?
+How does the National Peanut Board promote the health benefits of peanuts?

-Through alliances with The Culinary Institute of America, the Harvard School of Public Health, Harvard Medical School and other institutions, your Board works to bring information to physicians, dietitians, leading chefs and menu developers about the nutritional benefits of peanuts.
-Additionally, NPB supports nutrition research and works directly with national media sources and third-party experts to drive awareness of the healthful benefits of peanuts, peanut butter and peanut products to consumers.
+Through alliances with The Culinary Institute of America, the Harvard T.H.
+Chan School of Public Health, Harvard Medical School and other institutions, your Board works to bring information to physicians, dietitians, leading chefs and menu developers about the health benefits of peanuts.
+Additionally, NPB cooperatively supports nutrition research and works directly with national media sources and third-party experts to drive awareness of the benefits of peanuts, peanut butter and peanut products to consumers.

 How does the Board help increase exports of USA-grown peanuts?